romance-ii/romance-ii/README.md

 # Romance Ⅱ MMORPG Game System

+## Warning

+While some development does land on this branch, the Tootsville Ⅴ development is taking up the bulk of our time over on the https://github.com/romance-ii/violet-volts/ repository.
+Ultimately, things will be harmonized between the two repositories in some way, but this repo is largely stagnant in early 2017.

 ## What does it do?

 *Romance* is a server platform  (and, with this release, we're beginning